Terms and Conditions

 Either party may terminate the agreement with 30 days’ written notice, or immediately if the other party commits a material breach.

-Upon termination, the Client agrees to pay for all services performed up to the termination date.
+Upon termination, the customer agrees to pay for all services performed up to the termination date.

 12. Force Majeure